 Where to Stay in Kampot

-You have the choice of staying in town or a few kilometres away in a beautiful location.
+You have the choice of staying in a guesthouse or hotel in town or a few kilometres away in a beautiful location along the river.

 Where to Eat in Kampot

 - Cafe Espresso—A small, funky coffee shop that not only does great coffee (Simon liked the AeroPress) but excellent food.
-There’s a big breakfast menu and a few vegetarian lunch options including the best veggie burger we’ve had in Asia—a delicious spicy mix of lentils, beans and vegetables.
+There’s a big breakfast menu and a few vegetarian lunch options, including the best veggie burger we’ve had in Asia—a delicious spicy mix of lentils, beans and vegetables.
 Don’t miss the homemade pasta if they have it on special—the pumpkin and blue cheese tortellini were amazing.

 - Epic Arts Cafe—Run by a community arts organisation to provide employment opportunities for deaf and disabled people.
-The western menu includes cakes, breakfasts, sandwiches, and some interesting options like eggplant rolls with couscous salad, and feta and spinach tart with mango chutney.
+The western menu includes cakes, breakfasts, sandwiches, and some interesting options like eggplant rolls with couscous salad and feta and spinach tart with mango chutney.

 How to Get to Kampot